Y0Coss/docs-fork/pages/public_cloud/compute/savings_plans/guide.en-bg.md

 ### Creating a tailor-made business model

-To optimise costs while adapting to the varied needs of customers, it is possible to combine several Savings Plans with different characteristics, such as size, flavour or length of commitment.
+To optimise costs while adapting to the varied needs of customers, it is possible to combine several Savings Plans with different characteristics, such as size, type/model of resources or length of commitment.
 This approach makes it possible to align coverage with specific uses, while maximising savings.

 /// details | **Real-life example :**